averageperson4/zearnhaas/README.md

 This a recreation of now defunct 'billybobgames.github.io.'
 I will maintain it specifically to work at this school as the year goes on.
-If someone charged you to use this site, you are an idiot and got scammed.
-If you are playing games on your computer at lunch, go outside and socialize.

 To do:
 -download game preview image files to server for less load and more reliability